Ben Affleck turns 50 just married and as popular as in the 2000s

 Los Angeles (USA), Aug 14 (EFE) .- Actor, director and one of the favorite men of entertainment, Ben Affleck turns 50 this Monday, newly married to his youth girlfriend Jennifer Lopez, preparing his return to the skin of Batman and with a popularity that has nothing to envy to its beginnings in the 2000s.

-From that time, many remember Affleck as Matt Damon’s partner in “Good Hunting”, with which both won an Oscar for best original screenplay in 1998.
-Others associate his name with the direction of “Argo”, the best film of 2013 according to those same awards, and not a few see in him the mysterious Bruce Wayne from the DC Comics factory.
+From that time, many remember Affleck as Matt Damon’s partner in “Good Will Hunting”, with which both won an Oscar for best original screenplay in 1998; others associate his name with the direction of “Argo”, the best film of 2013 according to those same awards; and not a few see in him the mysterious Bruce Wayne of the DC Comics factory.

 And it seems that his 50 are marked by returns.